HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 #### Sign up, sign in and checkout

 Today, browsers can help populate the necessary user information to complete a transaction and help reduce potential input errors.
 The `autocomplete` attribute can provide browsers hints to populate input elements with the correct user information.
-Users who successfully use Chrome Autofill to enter their information go through checkout an average of 30% faster than those who don't ([source](https://developers.google.com/web/fundamentals/design-and-ux/input/forms#use_metadata_to_enable_auto-complete)).
+Users who successfully use Chrome Autofill to enter their information go through checkout an average of 30% faster [than those who don't](https://developers.google.com/web/fundamentals/design-and-ux/input/forms#use_metadata_to_enable_auto-complete).

 Auto-complete can be especially helpful in completing checkout flows that require a user to login and hence remember their password.
 According to a [study by HYPR](https://www.hypr.com/hypr-password-study-findings/) in 2019, 78% of users forgot and had to reset a password in the past 90 days.